pagopa/terraform-azurerm-v3/function_app/README.md

 ### Sticky values

-Sometimes it happens that Terraform fails to modify certain variables even after running terraform apply, and keeps proposing the changes repeatedly.
+Sometimes it happens that Terraform fails to modify certain variables even after running `terraform apply`, and keeps proposing the changes repeatedly.
-In this case, the variables to be ignored should be included in the sticky_app_setting_names variable.
+In this case, the variables to be ignored should be included in the `sticky_app_setting_names` variable.

 E.g.
 ```hcl